ErShakirAnsari/how-to/maven/how-to-publish-an-artifact-maven-central.md

 ```
 mvn clean package deploy -Dmaven.test.skip=true -P<profile>
 ```

-if nothing goes wrong your build will be created and pushed to maven central
-it may take 8-10 hrs to go live.
+After you successfully release, your component will be available to the public on [Central](https://repo1.maven.org/maven2/), typically within 30 minutes, though updates to [maven-search](https://search.maven.org) can take up to four hours.